MicrosoftDocs/entra-docs/docs/verified-id/plan-verification-solution.md

 **Target identity systems**: Organization-specific identity repositories that the onboarding portal needs to interact with while onboarding subjects.
 The systems to integrate are determined based on the kinds of identities you want to onboard with VC validation.
 Common scenarios of identity verification for onboarding include:

-* External Identities that Microsoft Entra ID onboard using APIs to issue business-to-business (B2B) invitations, or entitlement management assignment to packages.
+* External Identities that Microsoft Entra ID onboards using APIs to issue business-to-business (B2B) invitations, or entitlement management assignment to packages.

 * Employee identities, which in centralized identity systems are already onboarded through human resources (HR) systems.
 In this case, the identity verification might be integrated as part of existing stages of HR workflows.